Optimal (partial) transport to non-convex polygonal domains: Free boundaries in optimal partial transport

-\begin{remark} We remark that in Theorems \ref{t111} and \ref{t222}, \(\Omega^*\) does not need to be simply connected and may contain a finite number of ``polygonal" holes.
-The proofs of Theorems \ref{t111} and \ref{t222} are also valid for these more general cases.
-The method described in this paper is also applicable when the edges of the target domain are replaced by smooth convex curves. \end{remark}
+\begin{remark} We note that in Theorems \ref{thm:t111} and \ref{thm:t222}, \(\Omega^*\) does not need to be simply connected and may contain finitely many ``polygonal'' holes.
+The proofs of Theorems \ref{thm:t111} and \ref{thm:t222} are also valid for these more general cases.
+The method developed in this paper is also applicable when the edges of the target domain are replaced by smooth convex curves. \end{remark}